aws-samples/aws-blockchain-node-runners/lib/bitcoin-core/README.md

 - A **Bitcoin node** deployed in a **public subnet** continuously synchronizes with the Bitcoin network using outbound connections through a **NAT Gateway**.
 - Outbound communication flows through an **Internet Gateway (IGW)**, but the node itself does not have a **public IP address** or **Elastic IP (EIP)**.
 - The **NAT Gateway** translates the node's private IP into a public IP for outbound connections, but inbound connections are blocked.
-This ensures that the node functions as an **outbound-only node**, increasing security and reducing data transfer costs.
+This ensures that the node functions as an **outbound-only node** (i.e., it does not accept inbound peer connections), increasing security and reducing data transfer costs.

 #### High Availability (HA) Setup

 - Deploying **multiple Bitcoin nodes** in an **Auto Scaling Group** enhances fault tolerance and availability.
 - The nodes communicate internally through **private IP addresses** and synchronize through a shared **Application Load Balancer (ALB)**.
+Note: The Bitcoin Core nodes in the HA setup do not share state (e.g., wallet, mempool)
 - HA nodes maintain synchronization through the **NAT Gateway** without exposing the RPC endpoint to the public internet.

 ---